Bangkok ranked 4th among most polluted cities worldwide

 The air quality index in Bangkok reached 188 as of 9.40am.

-The Bangkok Metropolitan Administration (BMA) declared 48 of its 50 districts as red (hazardous-to-health) zones, with particulate matter 2.5 micrometres and less in diameter (PM2.5) levels averaging 88.4 microgrammes per cubic metre (µg/m³).
+The Bangkok Metropolitan Administration (BMA) declared 48 of its 50 districts as red (hazardous-to-health) zones, with PM2.5 levels averaging 88.4 microgrammes per cubic metre (µg/m³).

 Nong Khaem was the most affected district, with PM2.5 levels at 108 as it recorded PM2.5 at 108µg/m³, followed by Khan Na Yao, Min Buri, Thawi Watthana and Lak Si.